Personalized and Resilient Distributed Learning Through Opinion Dynamics: Algorithm Design

 \subsubsection{Numerical evaluation}

-To concretely assess potential advantages of DGD methods, we consider a binary classification task on synthetic data.\footnote{ Data generation and losses are described in \autoref{sec:experiments}, \cref{ex:bin-class}.} We compare~\eqref{eq:dgd} with exact diffusion (ED), a gradient tracking algorithm proposed in~\cite{Yuan19tsp-ExactDiffusion} that solves~\eqref{eq:distr-learning}, and Adapt-Then-Combine (ATC), whose iterate is
+To concretely assess potential advantages of DGD methods, we consider a binary classification task on synthetic data.\footnote{ Datasets, losses, and models are described in \autoref{sec:experiments}, \cref{ex:bin-class}.} We compare~\eqref{eq:dgd} with exact diffusion (ED), a gradient tracking algorithm proposed in~\cite{Yuan19tsp-ExactDiffusion} that solves~\eqref{eq:distr-learning}, and Adapt-Then-Combine (ATC), whose $k$th iterate is